lveez/bo1-debugger/readme.md

 ### Installation

-1. Download the release from github.
+1. Download the [release](https://github.com/lveez/bo1-debugger/releases/tag/1.0) from github.
 This contains both `bo1-debugger.dll` and an executable to inject it.
 If you have a different injector you'd like to use it will work fine.
 2. Place `bo1-debuggers.dll` in the same folder as `BlackOps.exe`, if it is anywhere else it will not work.
 3. Launch `BlackOps.exe`.
-4. Once you reach the main menu you can launch the executable to inject `bo1-debugger.dll`.
+4. Once you reach the main menu you can launch the executable `injector.exe` to inject `bo1-debugger.dll`.
 The executable can be placed anywhere.
 5. If the console opens you know it has injected correctly.

 ### Using the debugger